Use Docker Compose

 • A Docker Compose configuration file located in Artifactory.

-• Completed the procedures in Deploy Containers.
+• Completed the procedures in Deploy Docker.

 Configure Docker Compose Options

-Enter the path where the Docker Compose file should be placed on the IoT device.
+1. Enter the path where the Docker Compose YAML file should be placed on the IoT device.
 The folder must already exist on this path or the update will fail.
 (You can create a folder using the Run Command action block.)

 Configure On Failure Options